DFKI-AID/stepDP/readme.md

 - Ontology:
     - Entity class
       - supports arbitrary attributes
-      - persistent data structures (if the type of all used attribute is persistent)
+      - persistent data structure / immutable (if the type of all used attribute is persistent)
         - components can return Entities without thinking about concurrency
     - Schemes ensure that necessary properties are set
       - each function / component has different requirements can thus define different schemes
     - If multiple components write attributes of the same entity, they should use the **update** function.
 This avoids that changes of other components are overwritten
-- TODO: serialization
+- TODO: serialization for external access